Tenant Move Out Checklist

 Wyoming The later of 30 days after termination or 15 days from receipt of the tenant’s new address

-In some cases, the tenants leave the premises without properly cleaning or repairing damages.
-At this point, the landlord may withhold part or all of the tenant’s security deposit.
-Follow these steps if planning on withholding a security deposit:
+Sometimes tenants move out without properly cleaning or repairing things they’ve broken.
+In these situations, the landlord may withhold part or all of the tenant’s security deposit.
+These steps help ensure a lawful withholding process:

-• Notification.
-Notify the tenant in writing with an itemized list of the damages, the cost for any repairs, and the amount of security deposit being withheld.
+• Provide Notification.
+Notify the tenant in writing with an itemized list of the damages, the cost for any repairs, and the amount of security deposit being withheld

-• Remaining Security Deposit.
-Return the unused portion of the security deposit to the tenant.
+• Return Remaining Security Deposit.
+Return any unused portion of the security deposit to the tenant